Tašmajdan Park: Churches

 Small Palilulska church (church of Palilula) was built in 1835.
 It was destroyed in the German bombing of Belgrade on 6 April 1941.
-Today existing Serbian Orthodox St. Mark's Church was built in 1931–1940, in the medieval Serbo-Byzantine style, patterned after the Gračanica monastery.
-The Serbian Emperor Dušan is buried inside, along with the Serbian Patriarch German.
+The Serbian Orthodox Church of Saint Mark was built in 1931–1940, in the medieval Serbo-Byzantine style, patterned after the Gračanica monastery.
+The Serbian Emperor Stefan Dušan is buried inside, along with the Serbian Patriarch German.
 Next to it is a small Russian Orthodox church of the Holy Trinity, built in 1924, inside of which the Russian general Pyotr Wrangel is buried.